 3. Get Your Domain and Hosting

 Now comes the fun part!
 You’ve decided on your domain name.
 Now we need to purchase it and give it a place to live online.
-This is known as hosting.
+This is known as blog hosting.

 Without a hosting provider your website won’t be seen by anyone.
-Your blog’s performance is determined by the hosting provider you choose.
+Your blog’s performance is determined by the blog hosting provider you choose.
 So it’s important that you choose the best hosting you can according to your budget.
 The good thing is that most basic hosting plans come in at under $10/month!

 - Their customer service is 24/7 and very quick response times.
 They also knew what they were talking about!